hesco/hesco-weave/README.md

       container => $host_name,
     }

+## Use weave::firewall - manage docker host firewall for weave

+Pending . . .

+Although code for this upcoming feature has been committed to the repository and is included in this package, its use is currently suppressed.
+This [feature](../../issues/1) requires some additional work before being ready for even alpha testing.
+Your patience or patches are appreciated.

+# REFERENCE

+Pending . . .

 # LIMITATIONS

+If you are an early adopter who has used the github repository to interact with this module, consider yourself warned that I have rewritten public history by updating tags as described in the Changlog.
+Tags v0.0.4, v0.01, v0.02, v0.03, v0.04, v0.05 and v0.06 are no longer present in the public repository.
+These changes were made to comply with the versioning standards outlined at semver.org and necesssary to upload releases to the puppet forge.

 So far this has only been tested on Debian, jessie/testing.
 Reports of your experiences with this code in other environments are appreciated, particularly when they include tests